minio999-kaggle/titanic/README.md

 | 10 | Cabin      |   204 non-null  |  object |
 | 11 | Embarked   |   889 non-null  |  object |

-We can clearle see that Age has some null values we'll need to fix it.
+We can clearly see that Age has some null values we'll need to fix it.
 Also we see that Sex is an object so we have to change it to int.
 Cabin has to much null values so we can bassicly dump it.
 - Getting better knowlage about data
 ```
 df.describe()